nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 _Grand Endeavour, +5 Profit Factor_

 In the 5th century M41, Balastus Irem established a fantastically lucrative Cold Trade in horrid artefacts recovered from cyclopean ruins upon dead worlds of the Cineris Malificum.
 His coffers swelled enormously as a result of this Endeavour.
-Little is known of the details of Balastus Irem’s allies, trade partners, voyages, and archeo-excavations, for Ordo Xenos forces expunged the Irem lineage and all their works in 443.M41, on suspicion of the most dire heresy.
+Little is known of the details of Balastus Irem's allies, trade partners, voyages, and archeo-excavations, for Ordo Xenos forces expunged the Irem lineage and all their works in 443.M41, on suspicion of the most dire heresy.

 #### Objective 1: Establish Promising Archeosites